Changes in Latitudes, Changes in Attitudes: Tour

-1977 saw Jimmy catch a big wave as he opened for The Eagles for several dates in March and a few in July.
-"Margaritaville" flew up the charts in the summer, helping the summer tour grow to the amphitheaters that Jimmy still plays today.
+1977 saw Buffett catch a big wave as he opened for the Eagles for several dates in March and a few in July.
+"Margaritaville" flew up the charts in the summer, helping the summer tour grow to the amphitheaters that Buffett played until his passing in 2023.
 Amazing Rhythm Aces opened for a few shows in California in May, while the Little River Band was picked up in June to open.
 Jennifer Warnes also opened some shows.
-In late June, Jimmy added new drummer Kenneth Buttrey to the band and they rehearsed for three nights in Sarasota, FL before embarking on a tour of the south that included a couple of shows opening for The Eagles again in Florida and Texas.
-The August 2 show in New York was broadcast along the east coast on the Radio, Jimmy's first broadcast since 1975.
-A special show was played in September as Jimmy opened for Fleetwood Mac at County Stadium in Milwaukee, WI.
-For the fall, Jimmy drafted Jesse Winchester to open shows throughout the south and along the east coast.
+In late June, Buffett added new drummer Kenneth Buttrey to the band, and they rehearsed for three nights in Sarasota, FL before embarking on a tour of the south that included a couple of shows opening for the Eagles again in Florida and Texas.
+The August 2 show in New York was broadcast along the east coast on the radio, Buffett's first broadcast since 1975.
+A special show was played in September as Buffett opened for Fleetwood Mac at County Stadium in Milwaukee, WI.
+For the fall, Buffett drafted Jesse Winchester to open shows throughout the south and along the east coast.